 FarEye’s technology enables logistics and supply chain sustainability.
-FarEye’s President of the Americas, Paul Greifenberger, shares how FarEye’s logistics solutions not only help enterprises be more customer-driven but also accomplish ‘carbon neutrality’
+President of the Americas at FarEye, Paul Greifenberger, shares how FarEye’s logistics solutions not only help enterprises be more customer-driven but also accomplish ‘carbon neutrality’.

 One silver lining that resulted from the pandemic is a renewed focus on sustainable living.
 Increased awareness from consumers and policymakers alike has helped enterprises realize that the cost of not investing in sustainable practices can be huge.
 Combine that fact with the increasing number of deliveries we’ve seen since the pandemic began, and it’s clear how large an impact delivery operations can have on an organization.

 Enterprises across the world are taking initiatives to reduce their carbon footprints and are adopting technological solutions to make their supply chains more sustainable.